SoupcanUBG/shimboot-and-sway/README.md

 use lsblk to find your usb and then type it here mine is /dev/sda so it is so far
 ./dd -toby --/dev/sda and the final one is your board so in the full thing put ./dd -toby --/dev/sda ---dedede for me it will change for you,
 you may have a different board or usb
 location like /dev/sdb or smth

+# I FORGOT ABOUT THIS DO ``sudo -E bash ./dd`` AND THEN THE REST OF IT